EBME - Biomedical Engineering

 EBME 410 Fundamentals of Bioelectronics for Bioinstrumentation: 4 Credits (3 Lec, 1 Lab)

-PREREQUISITE: CHMY 143 or CHMY 153; and PHSX 222 or PHSX 242.
+PREREQUISITE: CHMY 143 or CHMY 153; and EELE 250.
 (F) This course teaches key topics in biology, electrochemistry, biophysics, biosensors and bioimplants aiming at developing bio instruments using bioelectronic fundamentals.
-Bioelectronics utilizes the basic concepts of electronic engineering and biophysical principles to biology and medicine.
-Important aspects of developing bioinstruments for the health care sector are its easy accessibility, easy operability, its interface with soft living structures, such as cells and tissues and ethics.
-This course will review basic electronic concepts and then introduce spectroscopy techniques, review electrochemical principles and then guide the students into electrode, sensor and sensor interface design
+Bioelectronics utilizes the basic concepts of electronic engineering and biophysical principles to biology and medicine

 EBME 440 Biomedical Engineering Laboratory: 3 Credits (1 Lec, 2 Lab)

-PREREQUISITE: EBME 410 and EIND 354.
-(F) This course provides students with hands-on experience with experimental design along with measuring and interpreting data from living systems and cell cultures.
-Students will be gain experience with engineering concepts of sensor calibration; statistical and uncertainty analysis; sampling; signal conditioning; computerized data acquisition.
-An overview of sensors for measuring various physical quantities (e.g., temperature, pressure, acceleration, load) will be provided along with discussion on measurement uncertainty and appropriate statistical methods to draw conclusions
+PREREQUISITE: EBME 410 and one of the following: EIND 354 or EGEN 350 or STAT 216Q.
+(F) This course provides students with hands-on experience with experimental design along with measuring and interpreting data (e.g., temperature, pressure, acceleration, load) from living systems.
+Students will gain experience with engineering concepts of sensor calibration, statistical analysis, sampling, and data acquisition

 EBME 480 Biomedical Engineering Design: 4 Credits (4 Lec)